shakna-israel/upscaler_analysis/Testing.md

 Our algorithm seems to suffer here somewhat.
 It has a higher chance of significant quality loss than any of the other algorithms.
 Worse even than bilinear upscaling.

-However, the overall chance of quality loss is much less than any of the others.
+However, the overall chance of quality loss is significantly less than any of the others.

 ---